jembi/openhim-docs/docs/user-guide/adding-users.md

 id: adding-users
 title: Adding Users
 sidebar_label: Adding Users
+keywords:
+  - OpenHIM
+  - Users
+description: How to add users on the OpenHIM
 ---

 In order to configure the OpenHIM you have to be a registered user account with relevant permissions.
 A default super/admin user is provided when you first run the OpenHIM.